Watercolor resist art with crayons or oil pastels and liquid watercolors is a simple and beautiful art technique for kids of all ages.

 - Paint

-Paint over the oil pastel drawing with liquid watercolor paint.
+Paint over the drawings with watercolor paint.

 When doing this with a toddler art group, we typically give the toddlers each a paintbrush and an individual cup of watered-down liquid watercolor paint to start with.
-And then invite them to swap or share colors after they explore the first color.
+And then invite them to swap or share colors after they explore the first color. - Dry

 Finally, let your artwork dry and display it.